Article I. Membership

 - Nominees for the President’s position shall meet the following qualifications: Nominee shall be an ATA-Houston member in good standing for at least one year.

-- Nominee shall have served actively as an ATA-Houston Volunteer or have served in the ATAHouston ExCom or in the ATA-Houston Board.
+- The nominee shall have served actively as an ATA-Houston Volunteer or have served in the ATA-Houston ExCom or in the ATA-Houston Board.
 A letter from the current president stating that this requirement is met needs to be submitted.

-- Nominee shall submit a written nomination request letter to ATA-Houston Board of Directors by no later than 3 months prior to the election.
+- The nominee shall submit a written nomination request letter to the ATA-Houston Board of Directors no later than 3 months prior to the election.
 The letter shall be addressed to the ATA-Houston Board of Directors and, as a minimum, shall include the following:

 - A brief description of who she/he is and current professional duties

 - The reason why she/he wants to be ATA-Houston President

 - Describe previous support work provided to ATA-Houston.

 - The goals you project having as a president and why they are chosen.